 Aligning to the hiring requirement

 Algorithmic candidate sourcing can be flawed.
 The critical challenge for hiring managers is to determine how machine learning can reduce bias within the hiring process and what kind of data sets are helpful for their systems to use in creating frameworks for matching talent.

 Data is key to creating an efficient AI-powered candidate experience platform.
 Selecting the right technology platform for an organization is crucial to the effectiveness of AI in recruiting.
 A good platform has a robust network of recruiters, candidates, and employees to provide high-quality data to an AI program.
 An AI platform that encourages user collaboration will provide users with a more valuable experience.

 Manipulation during candidate screening

-The technology scans a candidate’s resume for keywords to identify them as an appropriate fit for a specific job.
-But it does not affect whether the candidate has changed jobs several times in one year or does not possess the personality traits required for success in that position.
+The technology scans a candidate’s resume for keywords to identify them as a suitable fit for a specific job.
+But it does not affect whether the candidate has changed jobs several times in one year or does not possess the personality traits needed for success in that position.
 In this case, every company needs recruiters.